fabric/fabric/sites/www/roadmap.rst

   necessary;
-- Implement the most crucial of remaining 'missing features' re: parity with version 1 (though anything that seems feasible to add without changing existing APIs, should be left til post-2.0 feature releases);
+- Implement the most crucial of remaining 'missing features' re: parity with version 1 (though anything that seems feasible to add without changing APIs already written, should be left til post-2.0 feature releases);
 - Enter a beta period where the APIs are frozen and bugs are squashed (this step is optional; intent is to release more often, not less often);
-- Release 2.0.0; ideally by, during or soon after PyCon US 2017 sprints.
+- Release Fabric 2.0.0; ideally by, during or soon after PyCon US 2017 sprints.
 - Prioritize 'missing features' that were left for additive feature releases, and put them out as 2.1, 2.2, 2.3 etc.
 - If necessary (e.g. if real-world use exposes serious problems with the 2.0